Quantifying and closing the financing gaps

 The Commission argued that support of these functions was necessary to achieve a “grand convergence” in health and prevent future threats.
 Yet our analysis of donor financing for health by function shows that only one-fifth of official development assistance for health is directed towards global functions, far less than what is needed.

-To address this problem, E2Pi is conducting research to develop empirical estimates of how much funding is needed to support global functions.
-Our team is developing “price tags” for what it would cost to produce the vaccines, drugs, and diagnostic tools currently in the product development pipeline for epidemic and pandemic preparedness and for poverty-related and neglected diseases.
+To address this problem, Evidence to Policy Initiative (E2Pi) is conducting research to quantify and close the financing gap for these critical yet underfunded functions.
+For example, our team is developing “price tags” for what it would cost to produce the vaccines, drugs, and diagnostic tools currently in the product development pipeline for epidemic and pandemic preparedness and for poverty-related and neglected diseases.
 We also are identifying mechanisms and policy solutions to help close financing gaps for these critical global functions.

 E2Pi partners with SEEK Development and the Center for Policy Impact in Global Health at Duke University, which leads the project.